 The sooner the better for stains, make it a priority to treat them right away.

 - 1 tsp baking soda

 Combine dishwashing liquid, white vinegar, and warm water into a clean glass spray bottle.
 Add baking soda then quickly screw on the spray bottle top.
 The vinegar and baking soda should bubble and react.

 Vacuum over the stain first and gently scrub with the abrasive side of the sponge.
 Spray the stain on the carpet generously then gently rub or dab with a towel.
 Continue gently blotting to absorb the moisture from the carpet until the stain is removed.

 DIY Couch Stain Remover

-There is not one recipe that fits all upholstery types so it depends on what type of material you are dealing with:
+There is no single recipe that fits all upholstery types, so it depends on what type of material you are dealing with: